This post is Part 3 of ‘An Organised Home’.

 We place a used toothbrush and a scouring sponge (we buy those green ones in a pack -they are hardy and do the job just great) just beside all our sinks in the house.

 We also have a set of cleaning supplies beneath the sinks.

 Anytime, we find the sink or its surrounding utility areas gritty, we clean at once, as all the cleaning tools are instantly at hand.

 You don’t really need to wait for the weekend to do a thorough cleaning.
 In fact, if you arrange it this way, other than the toilet bowls, you can do a thorough cleaning just once a month- because you clean regularly

 This July I cleaned up those nooks and crannies of the house that were beginning to collect dustballs, wiped down the window grilles, cleaned off the water spots on the glass panels and the faucets as well as cleaned some shelves…. ..these go a long way of making sure your most costly ticket item, the house, with its internal frameworks, are regularly maintained, warding off unexpected and sometimes costly repairs, renovation and making new purchases unnecessary.

 And of course, living in a clean, tidy environment do make the residents happy 🙂

 Update: On Habitual Cleaning

-After showering, wipe down the walls and floors to keep them dry – this effectively prevents build-up of mold and soap grime
+After showering, wipe down the walls and floors to keep them dry – this effectively prevents the build-up of mould and soap grime